OmniMAE: Single Model Masked Pretraining on Images and Videos: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We present \OURS, a unified Transformer for images and videos that can be pretrained using masked autoencoding. \OURS uses a simple architecture with minimal vision-specific changes and is competitive with specialized architectures and models tailored for images and videos. \OURS is tested on images and videos, but has not been empirically validated on other visual modalities like 3D, or non-visual modalities like audio.
-However, the simplicity and generality of \OURS will likely enable future multi-modal systems that use shared parameters to model multiple modalities.
-We only studied masked autoencoder based pretraining strategies for \OURS since it is simple and easy to scale.
+We present \OURS, a unified Transformer for images and videos that can be pretrained using masked autoencoding. \OURS uses a simple architecture with minimal vision-specific changes and is competitive with specialized architectures and models tailored for images and videos.
+We believe such generic models and approaches are a critical and under explored area of representation learning. \OURS has not been empirically validated on other visual modalities like 3D, or non-visual modalities like audio.
+The simplicity and generality of \OURS can likely enable future multi-modal systems that use shared parameters to model multiple modalities.
+We only studied masked autoencoder based pretraining strategies for \OURS since they are easier to train.
 However, pixel reconstruction methods do not learn good linearly separable features or similarity metrics~\cite{he2021masked}.
-These properties are essential when using pretrained models with limited labeled data.
-In the context of joint modeling, exploring such pretraining strategies and joint finetuning strategies~\cite{girdhar2022omnivore} is likely to improve performance.
+These properties are essential when finetuning with limited labeled data.
+We believe that exploring other pretraining strategies, particularly in the context of joint modeling, will likely lead to improved models.
+Similarly, joint finetuning strategies~\cite{girdhar2022omnivore} could be used to evaluate such unified models and lead to potentially even superior performance.

-{\bf Broader impact.} This paper studies and improves models for visual recognition on images and videos and its technical contributions are neutral from an ethics standpoint.
-This paper does not propose a new dataset or make claims about the suitability of our model on real-world production data.
-We believe all ethical considerations that apply to visual recognition models equally apply to our model.
-A careful study of the model's predictions in terms of harmful predictions, correlations, biases is necessary before deployment.
+\paragraph{Ethical considerations.} We study models for visual recognition on images and videos and our technical contributions are neutral from an ethics standpoint.
+We do not propose a new dataset or make claims about the suitability of our model on production data.
+Given their self-supervised nature, our learned representations are free from label bias, however they are still susceptible to the bias in the distribution of the visual data We believe all ethical considerations that apply to visual recognition models equally apply to our model.